GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 ## Credits & AI Disclosure

 **Resources:**
-_List any articles, documentation, or code snippets you referenced or adapted._

-**Your Answer:**

 - Microsoft .NET Documentation (Dictionary, SortedSet, Queue APIs)
 - C# Language Reference (LINQ, nullable types, expression-bodied members)
 - Graph cycle detection algorithm (standard DFS approach from algorithms textbooks)

 **AI usage (if any):**
-_Describe what you asked AI tools, what code they influenced, and how you verified correctness._

-**Your Answer:**

 - **GitHub Copilot** used for:
   - Code completion suggestions (method signatures, LINQ queries)